 My First Game At Maple Leaf Gardens.

-When I arrived at the top of the staircase, I was now on Carlton Street and my direction was east.
+When I arrived at the top of the staircase I was now on Carlton Street and my direction was east.
 East to the Vatican of the hockey world, Maple Leaf Gardens.

 It simply read 'VANCOUVER 8 P.M'.

 The Gardens did not have much of a foyer.
-Once you entered the front doors it was either right or left depending if your ticket was east or west.
+Once you entered the front doors it was either right or left depending if east or west was printed on your ticket.
 My ticket read west across a dark green stripe.
-I turned left and went through one of the ancient blue and white turnstiles.
+I turned left and approached one of the ancient blue and white turnstiles.
+An elderly gentleman ripped my ticket and gave me the top half before I entered.
+He told me to go over to and up the escalator.
+Reds were the best seats back then followed by the blues, greens and at the top the greys.

-For me, it would become a religious place.
+For me it would become a religious place.

-For me, it would become a religious place.
+For me it would become a religious place.

 It just seemed as if everyone knew exactly where they needed to go.
 I remember the escalators were very narrow and only one person could stand on a step.
 I traveled up two narrow escalators until I reached my level where a large sign reading 'GREENS & GREYS' greeted me.
 I was sitting in the greens, section seventy.
 I cannot remember the exact row, but it was more than halfway down and to the right.

 What I remember most was the brightness once I walked up the tiny ramp to the seating area.
 The television lights were all on.
 The two blue lines were so dark yet they were so bright like a couple first prize ribbons draped across the rink.
-The red checkered center ice line with a large blue Maple Leaf logo at center ice became instantly etched in my mind for the rest of my life.
+The red checkered center ice line with the large blue Maple Leaf logo right at center ice became instantly etched in my mind for the rest of my life.

 The ice was white, pure white.
-It glistened under the bright television lighting from the thin layer of water left on the surface by the Zamboni.
+It glistened under the bright television lighting from the thin layer of water left on the surface from the Zamboni.
 The Zamboni was just finishing and within a few minutes the players would arrive onto the ice.
 The reason why we had all come to this special place, the hockey game was about to begin.

-It was as if the Gardens itself was the reason I went to the game and not the game itself.
+It was as if the Gardens itself was the reason I went to the game and not the actual game itself.

 The three referees came onto the ice followed by the teams.
 I recall hardly any of the players were wearing helmets.
 The Leafs wore their home white jerseys and the Canucks wore dark blue.
 The game started and quickly just seemed to fly by.
 The first period, second and the third just seemed to disappear into the winter night.
 Before I knew it, the game was over.